Best Castle Stays in Scotland

 image source: thepointsguy.co.uk

-I loved the fact that you took the Lindsay Tower suite, the original tower in the castle, and it turned out to be an amazing place.
-Crossbasket, therefore, serves as one of the best castle hotels in Scotland.
+One of the things I enjoyed most was the Lindsay Tower suite, the original tower in the castle that was transformed into this amazing place.
+This makes Crossbasket one of the best castle hotels in Scotland.

 11) Sherbrooke Castle Hotel